 If you sell a capital asset during the year, then you must report it on a Schedule D attachment to your tax return.
 Capital assets transactions commonly report the gains and losses when you sell stocks, but can include any other property you sell during the year such as your home or car.
 The form separates the transactions into short-term and long-term transactions depending on whether you own the property for more than one year or not.
 Your short-term capital gains are taxed at the same rate as your other income, but your long-term gains are taxed at lower rates.

 Schedule EIC is where you report your qualifications for claiming the earned income tax credit.
 The earned income tax credit is a refundable tax credit you can claim if you have qualifying children, and your income falls below a certain level.
-You can use Schedule EIC for both Forms 1040 and 1040A.
+You can use Schedule EIC for Form 1040.

 If you are self-employed, you are responsible for paying Social Security tax on your earnings since an employer is not withholding it for you.
 You compute the amount of your self-employment tax on Schedule SE.